KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/twelve_keys_of_self_empowerment.md

 > “Drop from mind into heart.
 Let the heart be the seat of perception.”

+---
+*Between the heart and the brow, a subtle gate awaits— where breath, awareness, and geometry converge in luminous guidance.*
+---
 ### **Key Three — The AzurA Point Activation**

 **(The gateway to higher coherence and subtle perception)**